jayf/javascript-feature-flags/README.md

 ##Flag Syntax

-The flags that this function recognizes need to use a consistent name format.
-This is the **keyname** option, which defaults to **ff**.
+This function recognizes as flags parameters that use a consistent "key" name format.
+The **keyName** defaults to **ff**, but you can easily change this via the  [Advance Usage](#advanced-usage) options.

-Note that comma separated values are always turned into separate flags
+Note that comma separated values are always turned into separate flags.

 Syntax examples (todo: document a bit more)